Pakistan Stock Exchange attack: Attack

 On 29 June 2020, at 10:02 in the morning, a car carrying the attackers arrived at the Pakistan Stock Exchange on I. I. Chundrigar Road.
 By 10:10 am, all four attackers were killed by security forces, according to the director-general of the Sindh Rangers.
 According to Rangers, the attackers aimed "not only to kill but to create a hostage situation".
 Once controlled, security personnel carried out a clearance operation and normalcy was restored to the locality within 35 minutes.

 Militants armed with automatic rifles threw a grenade and then began firing at a security post outside the stock exchange.
 "They had come in a silver Corolla car," Karachi police chief Ghulam Nabi Memon later told Reuters.

-Guards fought back, killing all four attackers, the authorities say, but police officers and security personnel are among the casualties.
+Guards fought back, killing all four attackers, the authorities say, but police officers and security personnel were among the casualties.
 The stock exchange director, Abid Ali Habib, said the gunmen made their way from the car park and "opened fire on everyone".
 Reports say most people managed to escape or hide in locked rooms.
 Those inside the building were evacuated from the back door, Geo News reported.

 One police officer and three security guards were among the casualties.
 Among those injured in the attack were three policemen, two security guards and a stock exchange employee.
 The injured were shifted to Civil Hospital.
 Four bags were recovered from the scene which included four SMGs, hand grenades, weapons, water bottles and dates.